Stay in Touch

 There’s a popular saying in the motorsport world about a driver being born with a helmet on their head.

 I started racing at the age of 15 in the Western Province Karting Championship and won five Province and National Championships by the age of 23.

 At the age of 24 I progressed to Single Seaters, however before the season hit the halfway mark I had to stop due to a lack of funds – a common occurrence in the world of racing.

 Unable to find a solution I turned my attention to the web company that my brother and I co-founded when we left school, called Obox Themes, with the intention of saving up as much money as possible in order to make a comeback in later years.

 Twenty hour days and five years later I had eventually saved up enough money for one more GT race in 2014.
 The race ended up going so well that I was offered a drive for the 2015 season with Bonaldi Motorsport in the Italian GT Championship.

 The end result was an incredibly successful season which netted me 2nd in the Championship and included more wins, pole positions and fastest laps than any other driver in the field.

 My performance in my first European season led to an offer from Kessel Racing Ferrari, a well known and hugely successful GT3 team based in Switzerland.
 After a two day test I ended up on a similar pace to their professional drivers and was offered a contract 2016.

 With the help of my manager Alan Macdonald, I signed a two year deal with Kessel Ferrari to represent them in the Blancpain Endurance Series.
 It has always been a dream of mine to compete in the series but I didn’t expect it to happen in only my second year of GT Racing.

-Since signing with Kessel I have gone on to win the Total 24 Hours of Spa twice, Blancpain Sprint, Endurance and Overall AM Championships as well as other major GT racing events.
+After signing with Kessel I went on to win the Total 24 Hours of Spa twice, Blancpain Sprint, Endurance and Overall AM Championships as well as other major GT racing events.